US Surgeon General urges parents and officials take these steps to protect children from Covid-19 - Local News 8

 At least 14,746 students and 2,984 employees have tested positive for Covid-19 throughout the 15 largest school districts in Florida since the start of school, according to a CNN analysis.

-Several districts in the state are at odds with Florida Gov. Ron DeSantis over mask mandates in the classroom after the governor banned such measures and some districts chose to implement them anyway.
+Several districts in the state have been at odds with Florida Gov. Ron DeSantis over mask mandates in the classroom after the governor banned such measures and some districts chose to implement them anyway.
+A judge on Friday ruled against DeSantis, saying he did not have the authority to prevent local measures.

 In Georgia, six schools in Henry County are temporarily conducting remote learning through August 27 due to “a consistent increase in the number of the individuals required to quarantine.”